-Just because an integrity challenged government doesn’t enforce anti-trust regulations doesn’t mean that consumers should patronize those businesses that cheated by ignoring these same guidelines, skirted the regs, flaunted such lawlessness.
+When an integrity challenged official doesn’t enforce anti-trust regulations, it may mean consumers should exercise their right to avoid patronizing those businesses that also cheat by ignoring such guidelines, by skirting the regulations, or by flaunting their lawlessness disregard.
 To what extent does a business, vying for your patronage, offload expenses and potential liabilities to the taxpayer and future generations?
-Rather than letting bad actors calibrate our thinking through relentless messaging, you, as an educated consumer, are certainly under no obligation to support such unconscionable practices.
-In fact, you shouldn’t.
+Rather than letting bad actors calibrate our thinking through relentless messaging, you and I, as educated consumers, are certainly under no obligation to support such unconscionable practices.
+In fact, we shouldn’t.

-We can make it happen.
+We, as consumers, can make it happen.
+We can use our purchasing power to put our enterprises on the right path.
 It will take concerted effort, alternative networks, and skillful coordination.
 It will take Intentional Consumerism.